1991 Hong Kong Challenge

-The 1991 Hong Kong Challenge was an invitational non-ranking snooker tournament held in Hong Kong in 1991.
+The 1991 Hong Kong Challenge was an invitational non-ranking snooker tournament, which took place from 28 to 31 August 1991 at the Hong Kong Hilton in Hong Kong.
 Stephen Hendry won the title, defeating James Wattana 9–1 in the final, and received £20,000 prize money, out of a total prize fund of £72,000.
 Gary Wilkinson compiled the highest break of the tournament, 125, during his quarter-final loss to Steve Davis.